-- Stem cell therapies use blood-forming cells that can help treat bleeding disorders and certain types of cancer.
+- Stem cell therapies use stem cells that can help treat bleeding disorders and certain types of cancer.

 - Medicare will cover specific FDA-approved therapies.

-- Even with Medicare coverage, out-of-pocket costs may be high, but Medicare Advantage or supplement plans may help reduce these costs.
+- Even with Medicare coverage, out-of-pocket costs may be high.
+Medicare Advantage or supplement plans may help reduce these costs.

 Stem cells are the body’s “master cells” and can become many different types of cells.
-Stem cells can also help repair or rebuild damaged cells.
+They can also help repair or rebuild damaged cells.

 Keep reading to find out more about what stem cell therapies Medicare will cover.

 Medicare covers stem cell therapy for FDA-approved treatments, which are typically for hematopoietic stem cell transplants.
 These are stem cell therapies that promote the growth of healthy blood cells.